 Among men, the most common reason why urinary hesitancy develops tends to be benign prostatic hyperplasia (BPH).

-The risk of benign prostatic hyperplasia increases with age, which correlates with the fact that the occurrence of urinary hesitancy also tends to be more common among older individuals.
+The risk of benign prostatic hyperplasia increases with age, which correlates with the fact that the occurrence of hesitancy in urination also tends to be more common among older individuals.

 One study estimates that about 8% of men experience symptoms of benign prostatic hyperplasia at the age of 40.
-At the age of 60, half of the men will experience these symptoms.
+At the age of 60, half of the men will experience these symptoms, including:

 Benign prostatic hyperplasia is a condition where the prostate gland, which is situated around the urethra, just below the bladder in the male body, becomes enlarged.